Psychology Careers In South Africa: Jobs, Degrees And Opportunities - SACAP

 These professionals apply psychology in business environments, enhancing employee wellbeing and workplace efficiency.
 They often focus on leadership development, recruitment, and organisational change management.

-5. Research psychologist
+5. Research Psychologist

 Research psychologists contribute to psychological science by developing and evaluating new theories and methods.
 Their work informs policy and practice across diverse fields, from education to healthcare.